kidlat2024/kidlatnews/content/opinion/2024/Arguments Against Divorce in the Philippines.md

 - Gender equality
 kudlit: ‘single’ “double” eñe
 ---
-Making a divorce law in the Philippines is a monumentally bad idea.
+Crafting a divorce law in the Philippines is a monumentally bad idea.
 Here's why:

-- We will lose our status as "The Only Country Besides the Vatican Where Divorce is Illegal".
+- We will lose our status as "The Only Country Besides the Vatican Where Divorce is Illegal."
 Think about that for a second before you babble about gender equality and all that nonsense.

 - You're not a Muslim, are you?

-- Just go and visit the doctor to cover up your bruises from last night's fight.
+- Just go and see the doctor to cover up those bruises from last night's fight.
 It's so much cheaper (not to mention quicker) than going through a divorce.

 - Women are their husbands’ property, like his oxen and donkeys.
 I bet you didn't know that, did you?
 Ignorance is no excuse; read up on the Bible and educate yourself.